Uday2610-coder/Calculator/README.md

 # This is Calculator.
-# i make Calculator using javascript language.
+# i was maked calculator using js.